What Is a RO-TAP® Sieve Shaker Lab Kit? (Cost, Setup, and Maintenance)

 Since the 1930s, the W.S.
 Tyler RO-TAP® Sieve Shaker has been integral to the production of accurate and reliable test sieve analysis results.
 Having been written into dozens of industry standards, the RO-TAP is truly a pioneer of the particle size analysis industry.

-While the RO-TAP was designed to work as a standalone device, there are several accessories, such as the RO-TAP lab kit, that will enhance your overall test sieve analysis process.
+While the RO-TAP RX-29 and RX-30 were designed to work as a standalone devices, there are several accessories, such as the RO-TAP lab kit, that will enhance your overall test sieve analysis process.

 With over 140 years of particle analysis, W.S.
 Tyler is here to ensure your lab station is complete and equipped to produce optimal test sieve analysis results.